-Conveyor systems are used extensively in food processing for everything from transporting raw ingredients to packaging finished products.
-They come in all shapes and sizes and can be simple or complex depending on the needs of the operation.
-In recent years, there has been an increasing trend towards automation in food processing, and conveyor systems are no exception.
+Conveyor systems are extensively used in the food processing industry – from transporting raw ingredients to packaging finished products.
+They come in all sizes and shapes and can be as simple or as complex as the operation needs them to be.
+In recent years, there has been an increasing trend toward automation in food processing, and conveyor systems are no exception.

 In this comprehensive guide to automated conveyor systems in food processing, we aim to provide food processors with everything they need to know about automated conveyors, from what makes them tick to how to choose the best provider of automated conveyors.

 Let’s start with defining what automation is and how it impacts material handling solutions.

 The College Industry Council on Material Handling Education (CICMHE) developed ten principles of material handling, one of which is automation.
 The definition of automation, according to CICMHE, is “the use of mechanized equipment and integrated systems to perform material handling functions with minimal or no human involvement.”

 Applying this principle to conveyor systems, we can say that an automated conveyor system is a system that uses mechanized equipment to move materials with little or no human involvement.
 There are many different types of automated conveyor systems, but they all share the common goal of reducing or eliminating the need for manual labor in material handling.
 But why would anyone want to automate their conveyor system?
 Why do we need to reduce or eliminate manual labor?
 There are several reasons.